ForgeRock/PSD2-Accelerators/README.md

 ```

 The `alias` in question has not been created using the same algorithm as defined inside the `SignedIntrospectFilter` configuration.
 Align the `alias` with the `algorithm` to fix this.

+## No debug logging in IG
+IG uses `logback` under the hood to perform its logging and default configuration is included inside the artifact.
+See [https://backstage.forgerock.com/docs/ig/6.5/gateway-guide/#logging-changing-all](https://backstage.forgerock.com/docs/ig/6.5/gateway-guide/#logging-changing-all) for details.

+The easiest way to increase loglevels is to extract the default `logback.xml` from the IG artifact, place it in the OpenIG configuration directory (either `~/.openig/` or the directory from JVM property `-Dig.instance.dir` and then in subfolder `config`) and make your modifications there.
+An example:

+`unzip -q -c /path/to/tomcat/webapps/ROOT/WEB-INF/lib/openig-servlet-6.5.0.jar org/forgerock/openig/servlet/logback.xml > ~/.openig/config/logback.xml`

 # BUGS